California Court Records

 Can You Pay California Traffic Tickets Online?

 Not all Superior Courthouses accept online payments for traffic tickets in California.
 Persons who wish to make payments may contact the Superior Courthouse of the county where the ticket was issued to confirm the acceptance of online payments.
-As with most court payments, the following details of the traffic ticket are required to complete the process:
+As with most court payments, the following details of the traffic ticket may be required to complete the process:

 - Full name and biodata of the alleged offender